Regex Tester

 How to use

-- Paste or enter your input.
-Add the text or data you want to process.
+2. Paste the sample text you want to search.

 Use cases